RSipra/semantic_verification_engine/README.md

 1. Phase 1: MVP core game logic, unit testing, and pattern awareness
     - Setup environmental and data foundation (download, cleaning, EDA, preprocessing of dataset)
     - Standardize the dataset and setup a data ingestion pipeline
-    - Develop basic core logic and OOP structure for CLI game play   🟣 **← Current phase**
+    - Develop basic core logic and OOP structure for CLI game play (Model-View-Controller pattern).
-    - Test and refactor the game throughly (using unittest and pytest)
+    - Test and refactor the game throughly (using unittest and pytest) 🟣 **← Current phase**

-2. Phase 2: NLP / NER integration to CLI MVP.
+2. Phase 2: NLP, NER, Sentence-BERT integration to CLI MVP.
+    - Generate ~500 lexically and contextually rich questions using prompt enginnering & API calls
     - Annotation of data, training of NER model with iterative active learning.
     - Static NER tagging
+    - Hybrid answer checking using direct and fuzzy matching (for factual types, multiple-choice etc) and sentence-BERT (for explanatory type of questions)
     - Integrate logic into MVP (topic and difficulty level selection)
+    - containerize CLI MVP demo and deploy online

 3. Phase 3: Basic web app (with Flask)
     - setup and integrate game logic backend with audio and visuals.
     - styling and deployment prep.

 4. Phase 4+: Enhancements! (the most exciting part)
-    - Runtime NLP with Sentence-BERT (semantic answer checking, smarter hints, etc)
     - Tagging reference of q&a to HP book of origin
     - Easter eggs and themed commands / elements
     - GUI and game state enhancements